wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-performance-profiling-cloud-services.md

 ###Collect profiling data locally to:###

-- Test the performance of a part of a cloud service, such as the execution of specific worker role, that doesn’t require a realistic simulated load.
+- Test the performance of a part of a cloud service, such as the execution of specific worker role, that doesnât require a realistic simulated load.

 - Test the performance of a cloud service in isolation, under controlled conditions.